dimsemenov/Magnific-Popup/website/documentation.md

 <code class="def">auto</code>

-Options defines how popup content position property.
+Popup content position.
 Can be `"auto"`, `true` or `false`.
 If set to `true` - fixed position will be used, to `false` - absolute position based on current scroll.
 If set to `"auto"` popup will automatically disable this option when browser doesn't support fixed position properly.

 ### fixedBgPos